hackclub/hackclub/clubs/README.md

 ### What if a member of my club does something inappropriate?

 You should warn and ask them stop.
-If they do not stop, we will remove them from our community spaces temporarily.
-Repeated, willful breaches of the Code of Conduct will result in a permanent ban.
+You'll want to make sure to tell them what is inappropriate about their actions, as they themselves might not realize that are doing it.

+If this persists past the warning, then talk to your teacher about the proper course of action to take.

 Refer to our [conducts page](https://github.com/hackclub/hackclub/blob/master/CONDUCT.md) for more information.